BillMark98/zahlentheorie/report/MyNotesSeminar.md

 ### display math environment should end with $$
 it's possible that there is a extra new line at the end of the block.
 Deleting the extraneous line would clear the issue

+### drawing the icosahedron
+here is a link [to draw a icosahedron](https://tex.stackexchange.com/questions/88760/how-to-draw-an-icosahedron) or [to draw a polyhedra](https://tex.stackexchange.com/questions/17204/drawing-polyhedra-using-tikz-with-semi-transparent-and-shading-effect)
 ### labeling the icosahedron
 the `tikzpicture` alone cannot be numbered, so capsulate it into a figure and number it.
 To follow the numbering of theorems, using the same technique as in equation. `\numberwithin`
+### positioning the icosahedron
+use the `\begin{center}` command, here is [a similar question](https://tex.stackexchange.com/questions/8625/force-figure-placement-in-text)
 ### matrix
 to print different parentheses, using `\left [` for example